The Day After (album)

-The Day After is the fifth studio album by American rapper Twista.
+The Day After is the fourth studio album by American rapper Twista.
 It was released on October 4, 2005 via Atlantic Records.
 The follow-up to his 2004 breakthrough album Kamikaze, the album marked Twista's first project without contribution from longtime collaborator The Legendary Traxster.
 Instead, he worked with a variety of new collaborators on the album, including Bigg D, Mr. Collipark, Cuxo, Bryan-Michael Cox, Rodney Jerkins, Jim Jonsin, R. Kelly, The Neptunes, Scott Storch, and Toxic.

 The album received mixed to positive reviews from music critics some of which called it one of 2005's best hip hop albums, while others criticized The Day After for being too predictable.
 Upon release, it debuted and peaked at number two on the US Billboard 200 and became the rapper's second album to reach the top of the Top R&B/Hip-Hop Albums chart.
 The Day After was eventually certified Gold by the Recording Industry Association of America (RIAA).
 Lead single "Girl Tonite" peaked at number 14 on the US Billboard Hot 100 chart.